Warp Drives and Closed Timelike Curves: Introduction

-The idea behind a warp drive is to allow an observer following a timelike path to travel at a global speed that is, in principle, unbounded, and could potentially be greater than that of light.
-It takes advantage of a loophole in general relativity that, while all massive objects are constrained to move along timelike paths, space itself has no such restriction.
-Roughly speaking, a warp drives exploits this by having a shell of curved spacetime embedded in a flat background spacetime that can accelerate its flat interior to arbitrarily high speeds, without the passengers inside feeling any acceleration whatsoever.
+The idea behind the warp drive is to take advantage of a loophole in general relativity: that while all massive objects are constrained to move along timelike paths, space itself has no such restriction.
+Roughly speaking, a warp drives exploits this by having a shell of curved spacetime (the `warp bubble') embedded in a flat background spacetime, which can accelerate its flat interior to arbitrarily high speeds, without the passengers inside feeling any acceleration whatsoever.
+An observer inside the warp bubble will follow a timelike geodesic, but its speed is unbounded – and in particular, it is not limited by the speed of light, so the observer can effectively travel between two spacelike-separated points.

 There are numerous problems with warp drives as they have so far been conceived, even setting aside the extreme engineering difficulties.
 The most notable are their seemingly-inevitable violation of the energy conditions \cite{Curiel:2014zba,Santiago_2022}, the typically vast amounts of (negative) energy required to sustain them \cite{Alcubierre_1994,Broeck_1999}, and the formation of event horizons \cite{Alcubierre_1994,Gonz_lez_D_az_2000}.